 The first step to qualifying for a counseling license with an ABA endorsement in Arkansas is to obtain a graduate degree with a primarily content focus on professional counseling from a regionally accredited institution.
 Degree hours must meet the training content standards of the Council for Accreditation of Counseling and Related Education Programs (CACREP).

-Because there is little overlap in most graduate programs between courses that meet CACREP content standards and those through graduate programs that meet BACB Acceptable Degree Definitions or Approved Course Sequences required for credentialing, you might choose to obtain your master’s degree in a counseling-related field and opt for a graduate certificate in Applied Behavior Analysis.
+Because there is little overlap in most graduate programs between courses that meet CACREP content standards and those through graduate programs that meet BACB Acceptable Degree Definitions or Verified Course Sequences required for credentialing, you might choose to obtain your master’s degree in a counseling-related field and opt for a graduate certificate in Applied Behavior Analysis.
 A graduate certificate would allow you to meet the educational coursework requirements for the BCBA® (Board Certified Behavior Analyst) certification without matriculating into a full behavior analyst master’s program.

 After fulfilling the academic requirements, you would make an application to the Arkansas Board of Examiners in Counseling.
 The application process costs $250 and involves: